googincheng/ComfyUX/README.md

 ## Background
 - When the workflow is setup, it enters the Batch-Generating stage.
 It is really painful to find Nodes and Parameters scattered all over the canvas
-- ComfyUX arranges the nodes in order and supports add high-frequency parameters to favorite, to improve the efficiency of fine-tuning when batch drawing
+- ComfyUX arranges the nodes in order and supports add high-frequency parameters to favorite, to improve the efficiency of fine-tuning when Batch-Generating
 - In addition, the collection list can be saved to .json.
 When sharing your workflow, the author can also share the collection parameters to reduce the learning threshold

 ## 安装教程